 Parking and Transport

-The agreement between Deakin University and the Victorian Government will enable Deakin to move forward with the construction of a multi-deck car park facility on land opposite the site, which is intended to provide parking for Deakin staff and students.
-This is expected to be completed in late 2023.
+The agreement between Deakin University and the Victorian Government has enabled Deakin to complete the construction of a multi-deck car park facility on land opposite the site, which provides parking for Deakin staff and students.

 The precinct will support multi-modal transport, noting the proximity (400m) of the site to Geelong Train Station, a significant number of Geelong bus routes and central Geelong’s current and proposed main active transport routes.
 A carpark will be included in the final design to fulfil the requirements of the Central Geelong Framework Plan to provide car parking for the Centre, the hotel and any other elements of the precinct.
 It is likely that some of this parking will be available as public parking.